xomicsdatascience/transcriptome-proteome-nas-manubot/README.md

-# Automated scholarly manuscripts on GitHub
+# Multi-Omic Integration with Deep Learning

 <!-- usage note: edit the H1 title above to personalize the manuscript -->